temirov/ctx/ISSUES.md

     - Registered the `--c` shorthand for `--copy`, wired configuration detection to respect the alias, and documented the new toggle.
 - [x] [CT-04] integrate toons with ctx and make it a default output format https://github.com/toon-format/toon
     - Default output is now TOON with new renderers and documentation updates covering the format change.
-- [ ] [CT-205] Modularise CLI command orchestration and execution pipeline
+- [x] [CT-205] Modularise CLI command orchestration and execution pipeline
-    - Priority: High.
-Introduce reusable command descriptors, split `runTool` into context-building and execution steps, switch to Cobra-managed writers, and add table-driven tests for config/flag precedence (`internal/cli/cli.go:338-769`, `cli_stream_test.go`).
+    - Introduced shared command descriptors, split execution into context-building and run phases with Cobra-managed writers, and expanded clipboard/format table tests to lock behaviour.
 - [ ] [CT-206] Inject callchain registry dependencies explicitly
     - Priority: Medium-High.
 Replace the package-level `defaultCallChainRegistry` with an injected service so CLI wiring controls analyser composition and tests can stub implementations (`internal/commands/callchain.go`, `internal/cli/cli.go`).
 - [ ] [CT-207] Harden configuration merge invariants and smart constructors